SIndujan28/TheCare/README.md

   * Request service if subscribed for the particular plan

 ### Features
-  - [x] Integrate AWS SQS to handle events from multiple events.
+  - [x] Integrate AWS SQS for request system to handle events from multiple sources.
-  - [ ] Add request service from telegramBot.
+  - [ ] Add support to invoke from telegramBot.
   - [ ] Add support to invoke from Alexa.

 ### Requirements